bridget-hansen/Final-Project-BAIS-3250/Datasets and Data Dictionary/readme.md

 ## Description
 This folder contains the Jupyter Notebook that I used to scrape the 2016 election results.
-In addition I have the orginal CSV file used to intergate with my scraped data.
+In addition I have the orginal Excel file used to intergate with my scraped data.
+This folder also contains the integrated datasets that was saved to a CSV file.

 ## Data Dictionary
 In additon to the datasets, the data dictionary can be found below.